 Prof. Homayoun Khamooshi: Ph.D. in Management Science Lancaster University, 1994 is Chair of the internationally known Master of Science in Project Management in George Washington University School of Business.
 Area of Expertise: Project Planning and Scheduling and Management and Simulation.

 Prof. Khamooshi of GW School of Business will give a comprehensive Case Study to the students in the first week of August.
-He will discuss with all the participants (New Delhi and Mumbai) through Video Conference / WebEx.
-This will be a 30 minutes discussion to review participants understanding of all concepts.
-It will be followed by 120 minutes case discussion.
+In the 4th Module he will discuss with all the participants through Video Conference / WebEx.
+First there will be a 30 minutes discussion to review participants understanding of all the concepts.
+This will be followed by 120 minutes case atudy discussion.
 At the end a 90 minutes presentation on estimation and cost management contracting will be made.

 The word ‘Project Mindset’ was coined and introduced by Adesh Jain in August 1999 in Stockholm while giving a one day seminar with the same title as this module.
-In last 16 years, lot of development has taken place in defining ‘Project Mindset’.
+In last 16 years, he has done lot of further development in defining a ‘Project Mindset’.
 This session will provide the participants with the latest conceptual framework in managing projects.

-PM4D: Agile Methodology- The Key to Project Success in Changing Environment (0930 - 1100 hrs on 19 September in New Delhi)
+PM4D: Agile Methodology- The Key to Project Success in Changing Environment ()

 “Intelligence is the ability to adapt to change.” – Stephen Hawking